News from Salt Lake City, UT

 Get the latest updates and event listings from the International Rescue Committee in Salt Lake City, UT, and learn how you can help welcome newly arrived refugees.

-Save the date: Journey to the Wasatch
+Refugees celebrated at Journey to the Wasatch

 On April 27th, nearly 175 community humanitarians attended Journey to the Wasatch, the International Rescue Committee (IRC) in Salt Lake City’s annual spring fundraising party celebrating the journey hundreds of our refugee neighbors undergo to make their home in Utah.

 How to support refugees in Salt Lake City